darthpelo/SwiftGPIOLibrary/README.md

 3. Use a waiting function instead of `unsleep(x * 1000)`
 4. Switch on multiple pins, passing only the `GPIOName`
 5. Switch off multiple pins, passing only the `GPIOName`
+6. Led blinking, passing the `GPIOName` and the blink frequency

 ### 1. Setup some pins as output